uwescience/shablona/README.md

 Travis-CI is a system that can be used to automatically test every revision of your code directly from github, including testing of github pull requests, before they are merged into the `master` branch.
-This provides you with information needed in order to evaluate contrubutions made by others.
+This provides you with information needed in order to evaluate contributions made by others.
 It also serves as a source of information for others interested in using or contributing to your project about the degree of test coverage of your project.